stweigand/gym-pomdp-wrappers/README.md

 # gym-pomdp-wrappers

-**gym-pomdp-wrappers** is a set of wrappers that can be used to turn some specific OpenAI gym environments into Partially Observable Markov Decision Processes (POMDPs).
+**gym-pomdp-wrappers** is a set of wrappers that can be used to turn some specific OpenAI Gym environments into Partially Observable Markov Decision Processes (POMDPs).

 ## Dependencies